ebuchman/blog/content/posts/uoa.md

 In anthropological money, the accounting follows the logic of kinship and religion, of the circulation of reproductive power (women) and justice (divine grace).
 Units of Account are taken from nature in the form of stable quantities of valuable material private possessions  that represent wealth - heads of cattle (or people), units of shell or gems, bracelets of silver.
+These are prized and accumulated for their practically religious value.
-But these do not necessarily become generalized media of exchange, used to lubricate markets - they are used to denominate payment in a certain circuit of social obligations.
+But they do not necessarily become generalized media of exchange, used to lubricate markets.
+Rather, they are used to denominate payment in a certain circuit of social obligations by virtue of their prestige - their ability to store value.

 In political money, accounting follows the logic of redistributive states, of the accumulation and distribution primarily of grain.
 It is tied up deeply in